-Three view drawings are required and will be used by the judge as the basis for judging outlines.
+Three view drawings (side view - left or right, front view, top view) are required and will be used by the judge as the basis for judging outlines.
 Photographs take precedence when discrepancies exist between the drawings and the chosen subject.

-1.1.3 Proof of color and markings:
+1.1.3 Proof of colour and markings:

-This may be in the form of color chips or original paint samples, color photographs (which may be the same photos supplied for outline), or color illustrations published in books, magazines or on kit boxes.
-Published descriptions are also acceptable when accompanied by examples of similar colors used on other aircraft types.
-Authenticated color chips will not be a requirement for proof of color.
+This may be in the form of colour chips or original paint samples, colour photographs (which may be the same photos supplied for outline), or colour illustrations published in books, magazines or on kit boxes.
+Published descriptions are also acceptable when accompanied by examples of similar colours used on other aircraft types.
+Authenticated colour chips will not be a requirement for proof of colour.

 1.2 Static Judging

-a) The final static score shall be the sum of the individual judge's marks.

-b) Static judging of the outlines is carried out at a distance of 5 meters.
-This is measured from the Centre line of the model to the judges seating position.
-For all other items, each judge decides for himself from which distance he wants to judge, including touching.

-c) Each of the items will be awarded a mark out of 10 by each Judge using increments of a tenth (1/10) of a mark.
+- a) The final static score shall be the sum of the individual judge's marks. - b) All static judging is carried out at a distance of 5 meters.
+This is measured from the centerline of the model to the judges seating position. - c) Each of the items will be awarded a mark out of 10 by each Judge using increments of a tenth (1/10) of a mark.

 1.2.1 Scale Accuracy

-This is an assessment of the outline accuracy of the model compared with the prototype as seen from three aspects (side, front and top plan), judged by comparison with the documentation presented.
+This an assessment of the outline accuracy of the model compared with the prototype as seen from three views (side, front and top view), judged by comparison with the documentation presented.

 1.2.2 Colour Accuracy

-This is an assessment of the accuracy of the colors of both the color scheme and the markings of the model in comparison with the documentation presented.
+This is an assessment of the accuracy of the colours of both the colour scheme and the markings of the model in comparison with the documentation presented.

 1.2.3 Markings Accuracy

-Markings accuracy is an assessment of the position, orientation and size of the markings, including the camouflage scheme in comparison with the documentation.
+Markings accuracy is an assessment of the position, orientation and size of the markings, including the camouflage scheme, in comparison with the documentation.

 1.2.4 Surface Accuracy

 This is an assessment of how well the prototype's surface, as illustrated by the documentation, is reproduced on the model.

 1.2.5 Scale Detail Accuracy

 This reflects the accuracy with which the scale detail presented on that one picture is reproduced on the model.

-1.2.6 Cockpit Craftsmanship

-This is a subjective assessment of how well the model's cockpit interior is crafted, being judged with the canopy closed.

-1.2.7 Craftsmanship

-This is a subjective assessment of the overall craftsmanship of the model.

-1.2.8 Overall Realism
+1.2.6 Overall Realism

-This is a subjective assessment of how well the model captures the character of the prototype as illustrated by the documentation, taking into account the surface finish, weathering and any other detail.
+This is a subjective assessment of how well the model captures the character of the prototype as illustrated by the documentation; taking into account the surface finish, weathering and any detail that is noticeable at 5 m.

-1.2.9 Propeller, Spinner and kind of drive

-The number of propeller blades has to be the same as the full-scale prototype.
-The shape and size of the blades will not be judged.
-The propulsion of the turbo prop model must be a jet engine driving a propeller.

-The shape of the spinner is judged under 1.2.1 Scale accuracy of the outlines.

-Last updated: January 2024

-1.2.10 Static Judging Items K-factor
+1.2.7 Static Judging Item K-factor

-Scale Accuracy
+Scale Accuracy:

-Side view K= 10
+Side view K= 7

-Front view K= 10
+Front view K= 7

-Top view K= 10
+Top view K= 7

-Colours and colour scheme Accuracy K= 10
+Colour Scheme Accuracy K= 5

-Markings Accuracy K= 10
+Markings Accuracy K= 7

-Surface Accuracy K=10
+Surface Accuracy K= 10

-Scale Detail Accuracy K= 10
+Scale Detail Accuracy K= 7

-Cockpit Craftsmanship K= 5

-Craftsmanship K=10

-Overall Realism K=15
+Overall realism K=10

-Total K= 100
+Total K= 60

+Compiled by Lucien Gerard, IJMC Technical Advisor

 Normalisation:

-The total of the competitors' static scores will be normalised to 500 points as follows: Static Points $x = Sx/Sw \times 500$ Where:
+The total of the competitors' static scores will be normalised to 1000 points as follows: Static Points $x = Sx/Sw \times 1000$ Where: Static Points x = Normalised Static Score for competitor x, Sx = Static Score for competitor x, Sw = Highest Static Score

-Static Points x = Normalised Static Score for competitor x, Sx = Static Score for competitor x, Sw = Highest Static Score 1.3 Flying Schedule The Flying Schedule and associated flying pattern are identical to the Jet Scale class.
+1.3 Flying Schedule

+The Flying Schedule and associated flying pattern are identical to the Jet Scale class.

 Normalisation:

-The total flight score of each competitor for each round will be normalised to 1000 points as follows:

-Flight Points $x = Fx/Fw \ge 1000$
+The total flight score of each competitor for each round will be normalised to 2000 points as follows: Flight Points $x = Fx/Fw \times 2000$

-Where: